mikelehu/IRK-FixedPoint/Code/Readme.txt

-   ns= number of stages of Inplicit Runge-Kutta method. eda= name of differential equation. algorith= You can execute four differents kind of itegrations:
+   ns= number of stages of Inplicit Runge-Kutta method. eda= name of differential equation.

+   algorithm= You must specify one of the next implementations options:
-	=  1 Jacobi fixed point iteration method.
+	=  1 Standard fixed point iteration method.
-	= 11 Seidel fixed point iteration method.
+	= 11 Partitioned fixed point iteration method.
 	= 21 Both integrations execute sequentially (Jacobi).
         = 22 Both integrations execute sequentially (Seidel).

    h= stepsize.
-   sampling: for each span of day we need the output. filename = output binary filename.
+   sampling: we sample the numerical results once every "sampling" steps. filename = output binary filename.

-   thread_count: number of thread out computer have. ???
+   thread_count: number of threads for parallel computation.

    note: neq, t0, tf and some others options of the problems are
          initialized with initial values.